mapr/drill-test-framework/README.md

  6. Refer to [README](framework/resources/Advanced/README.md) for downloading datasets required for the Advanced tests.

 #### Add testcases
 A testcase consists a query file and a baseline file containing the expected result.
 The query file contains a list of SQL statements.
-Only one query statement that starts with "@" is verified against the baseline.
-If no query starts with "@", the middle line will be the one its query result verified.
+Only one query statement that proceeded with a "--@test" line (can't contain ";") is verified against the baseline.
+If no query meets that requirement, the middle query is verified.
+Here is an example:

+-- Some setup queries
+setup query one;
+...
+--@test The following query will be verified. select * from table;
+-- Some teardown queries
+teardown query one;
+...

 #### Structure of test definiton files.
 A test definition file is a JSON file that defines one or a set of tests within a directory.
 The framework scans for files with .json extension in the specified location(s) and executes all test(s) defined.